sabinem/sabinem.github.io/README.md

-# Präsentations with Python Notebooks and reveal.js
+# My Presentations
+They are hosted on [sabinem.github.io](https://sabinem.github.io)

+## reveal.js.
+The presentations in this repo make use of reveal.js, a library that is not available via a CDN-Service

-## start notebooks
+## Jupyter notebook
+Some of these presentations are generated from jupyter notebooks

-with `jupyter notebook`
+- start notebooks with with `jupyter notebook`

-## convert notebook into slideshow
-with `jupyter nbconvert python3.6.ipynb --to slides`
+- convert notebook into slideshow with `jupyter nbconvert <file.ipynb> --to slides`

-## structure of the repo
-- `images` has images necessary for the slideshow